smoklien/kpi-system-software/lab-3/README.md

-# Lab 2: Processors.
-User input/output
+# Lab 3: Multiple choice.
+Division.

 This `README.md` provides an overview of Lab 2.

 ## Overview

-Main goal of this lab was to process the user input and use math operations to output a modificated number.
+Main goal of this lab was to process the user input and use different math operations to output the result and remainder from division.

 ## Running the Program: